cornstarch-org/Cornstarch/README.md

 ## Research

-A technial report will be released very soon.
+A technical report will be released very soon.

 ## Contact